basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

     random items**

-    Write operations to Bitcask generally saturate I/O and disk bandwidth for two reasons: because (1) data that is written to Bitcask doesn't need to be ordered on disk, and (2) the log-structured design of Bitcask allows for minimal disk head movement during writes.
+    Write operations to Bitcask generally saturate I/O and disk bandwidth, which is a good thing from a performance perspective.
+    This saturation occurs for two reasons: because (1) data that is written to Bitcask doesn't need to be ordered on disk, and (2) the log-structured design of Bitcask allows for minimal disk head movement during writes.